lfelizon/https-github.com-avih75-PickerFieldsControl/details.md

 In this extension, i use the stack service of the Azure DevOps (TFS);

 # updates :
-* last update, i added path field, that  contain the all values cacade with \ - for queries mostly
+   * update 1.1.308, i added path field, that  contain the all values cacade with \ - for queries mostly
+   * ipdate 1.1.315, i added Behaviour parameter - to give it more oprtion
+    - Auto : fill automaticly if there is only one option

 # Deffine the extension in Azure DevOps